We may earn commissions on purchases. (Info)

 Security Breach

-There were approximately 52 million data breaches in the second quarter of 2022 alone, and the rate of compromised data is still rising.
+There were approximately 52 million data breaches in the second quarter of 2022 alone, and the rate of compromised data continues to rise.

 To its credit, CyberGhost was open about this incident and committed to ensuring the privacy of its customers.

-Furthermore, the CyberGhost ID Guard feature comes in handy if your information is revealed to be part of a data breach.
+Furthermore, the CyberGhost ID Guard feature is particularly useful if your information is compromised as part of a data breach.
 When this happens, you receive an instant heads-up, which allows you to change your password immediately.

 Wi-Fi Protection

-CyberGhost provides additional security through Wi-Fi Protection on its mobile and desktop apps.
+CyberGhost provides additional security through Wi-Fi Protection in its mobile and desktop apps.
 This feature automatically launches CyberGhost when you connect to a public Wi-Fi network.

 This is particularly useful if you connect to an unsecured public Wi-Fi network, as they are soft targets for bad actors.
 Wi-Fi Protection is available in the app’s smart rules section.
-By default, it will ask if you would like to connect to or ignore a particular network, but you can select either option so it doesn’t ask every time.
+By default, it will prompt you to connect to or ignore a particular network, but you can select either option so it doesn’t ask every time.

 cyberghost reviews